rodleviton/vintrace/README.md

 * Monorepo - Using a tool like Yarn/NPM workspaces break discrete areas of application up into smaller packages to promote maintainabilty, discoverabilty (components) and reuse. 🚝
 * Retrieve larger dataset from API to properly test UI and edge cases
 * E2E testing of primary user flows (i.e. Cypress)
+* Animations to improve usability i.e. Slide animation on "show/hide more" wine details rows

 ## Getting started